Jobless Rate Dips To 9.4 Percent

-Employers cut 247,000 nonfarm jobs in July after slashing 443,000 from their payrolls in June.
+Employers cut 247,000 nonfarm jobs last month after slashing 443,000 from their payrolls in June.
 The Labor Department also said 43,000 fewer jobs were lost in May and June than was previously reported.

 "It's a much better report than we expected," said David Wyss, chief economist for Standard & Poor's in New York.
 "It's saying the recession isn't over, but it's calming down."

 The unemployment report came as a surprise, even to experts.
-Economists had expected employers to cut 320,000 jobs and the unemployment rate to rise to 9.6 percent.
+Economists had expected employers to cut 320,000 jobs and the unemployment rate to rise from June's 9.5 percent to 9.6 percent.

 Wyss said the jobless rate improved, in part, because fewer people were looking for work in July.
 He attributed that to students giving up on the search for summer jobs.